Dana94/2019-website/blog/2019-07-17-why-you-should-draw-your-ideas.md

 I find it incredibly satisfying to have my project ideas written down.
 Whether it be a sketchbook or regular notebook paper, you will have more clarity to see what you're trying to do.

-Before I continue, I just need to point out to whoever is reading this thinking:
+Before I continue, I just need to point out to whomever is reading this thinking:

 _I can't draw!
 My stuff will look horrible!_